Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

-Such defects can be used to encode logical qubits.
-Specifically, we first assume that there is no net charge across the defect setup.
-We may then associate computational basis states for a qubit with the relative charge associated with the condensing excitation across one or more defects.
-This can be seen most clearly using two defects.
-Then, the $|\bar{0}\rangle$ and $|\bar{1}\rangle$ states may be associated with even and odd parity of the excitation respectively on either of the defects.
+We consider first the case of a topological excitation $g_m$ that is created at one topological defect and annihilated at another.
+This gives rise to an encoding specified by two topological defects.
+The $|\bar{0}\rangle_m$ and $|\bar{1}\rangle_m$ states may be associated with even and odd parity of $g_m$ respectively on either of the two topological defects.
 This encoding is used for all the two-dimensional schemes reviewed in the previous subsection.

-We note that in more than two dimensions, we may have the excitation used for encoding be of dimension greater than or equal to one.
-Such excitations arise at the boundary of locality-preserving logical operators of more than one dimension.
-Since such a boundary can be a single connected object, these excitations can thus condense individually from the vacuum.
-Thus, to ensure that the parity of the excitation remains the same between the pair of defects, we must thread an additional defect through the pair used for encoding that prevents the excitation condensing from the vacuum.
+We note that, in dimension greater than two, $g_m$ may not be point-like.
+Such higher dimensional topological excitations arise at the boundary of a restricted locality-preserving logical operator of more than one dimension.
+Since such a boundary can be a single connected object, these excitations can thus be created individually from the vacuum.
+Thus, to ensure that the parity of $g_m$ remains the same between the pair of defects, we must thread an additional defect through the pair used for encoding that prevents the excitation being created from the vacuum.
 An example of this in three dimensions is shown in Fig.~\ref{Fig:DoubleDefect}.
-More than one logical qubit may then be encoded by adding further defects and associating the computational basis states of new qubits with the relative charge between other pairs of defects.